Biscozum/mobkit_date_picker/README.md

-##### MonthAndYearCalendar
+##### MobkitMonthAndYearCalendar
-MonthAndYearCalendar provides a view that allows the user to select month and year.
-You can use MonthAndYearCalendar if you want the user to select a date range that includes a single month or multiple months.
+MobkitMonthAndYearCalendar provides a view that allows the user to select month and year.
+You can use MobkitMonthAndYearCalendar if you want the user to select a date range that includes a single month or multiple months.

-You can customize your date picker with `MonthAndYearCalendarConfigModel`.
+You can customize your date picker with `MobkitMonthAndYearCalendarConfigModel`.

-##### MonthAndYearCalendarSelectionType
+##### MobkitMonthAndYearCalendarSelectionType
 You must decide whether you want the user to have a single date or a range of dates with multiple dates.
 * `selectionScroll`
 selectionScroll allows the user to select a single month and year.
 The user can select the month and year by swiping his finger up and down.